ondat/documentation/docs/platforms/openshift.md

 To install Ondat on Red Hat OpenShift, please follow our [installation instructions](/docs/install/openshift) page.

-> N.B.
-Red Hat Openshift 4 uses the CRI-O container runtime that sets a default PID
+> ⚠️ Red Hat Openshift 4 uses the CRI-O container runtime that sets a default PID
 > limit of 1024.
 Ondat recommends that the limit be raised to 32768.
 > Please see our [prerequisites](/docs/prerequisites/pidlimits) for more details.